 - Share information with other individuals or organizations, including organizations which you redirect donations to, volunteer at on our behalf, or interact with on our behalf.

 - Generate statistics and aggregate reporting to help us and our partner organizations understand where we can have greater impact on the community.

-Personal information collected will be limited to that required for the purposes identified by us.
+Personal information we collect will be limited to that required for the purposes identified by us.

 We do not sell your personal information.

-We disclose your personal information in the following circumstances:
+Disclosure: We disclose your personal information limited to the following circumstances:

 - In the case of donors giving through their workplace, your workplace has access to certain personal information in the execution of the Employee Campaign.
 UWGT is respectful of the donor’s right to privacy and works with the individuals responsible for the Employee Campaign to limit with whom we share the information, and to only share information necessary for the purposes of the campaign.
 For example, if you make a donation by payroll deduction, we may provide the information necessary to correctly identify you on your payroll system and the amount of your donation to deduct from your pay.
 Furthermore, employers may have internal policies on their access and use of employee personal information; United Way respects and works within the requirements of your organization’s policies.